Inviting the mayor

 - refreshments or meals being provided

 When you invite the mayor to an event, he should have a role to perform and there should be a purpose for his visit, such as presenting prizes or opening an event.

 All invitations should be directed in the first instance to the mayor’s office.

 The mayor, as first citizen, should be accorded due precedence and respect within the borough.

-- Address her as Madam Mayor and introduce her to the host or the assembled company.
+- address the mayor as Mr Mayor/Madam Mayor and introduce them to the host or the assembled company

-- The formal announcement of the mayor is “Her Worship the Mayor of Chesterfield, Councillor Maureen Davenport”.
+- the formal announcement of the mayor is “His/Her Worship the Mayor of Chesterfield, Councillor (surname)”

-- When the mayor enters on more formal occasions, those present should rise and this should be repeated when she leaves.
+- when the mayor enters on more formal occasions, those present should rise and this should be repeated when they leave

 Although the mayor and mayoress are willing to be involved in any event, you should be aware of the dignity of office and not request the mayor and mayoress to carry out anything that would bring embarrassment to either party.